Turro75/MyMinUI/skeleton/BASE/README.txt

-MyMinUI is a minimal launcher for the Miyoo Mini (and Plus), RG35XX Original and the SJGAM M21 based on MinUI ()
+MyMinUI is a minimal launcher for the Miyoo Mini (and Plus), RG35XX Original, SJGAM M21 and GameConsole R36s based on MinUI ()

 Source:
 https://github.com/Turro75/MyMinUI